iturdikulov/notes/papis/e20608933e58fff3fb5aba680754a546/notes.md

 You can specify multiple IDs, separated by comma or a contiguous range of IDs:
 `task 1,3,5 done` or `task 1-5 done`.

+## Collection

+Collection is a capture process.
+Where you can save all your incoming tasks, this allows free your mind from remembering all this tasks.